Nightmare

 Dreaming About Falling from Height: Meaning, Psychology & Symbolism

-Dreaming of falling from a height may reflect feelings of insecurity or loss of control.
+Dreams of falling from height may reflect feelings of insecurity or a transition in life.

 Written by: DreamMeaning Editorial Team